 There’s no better way to alienate your users more than to make them wait.
 And while your technological hands might be tied, your UX ones most certainly are not.
 We looked at what companies are doing to connect their users quickly and painlessly to the information that they want, to see what we could learn about improving perceived performance.
 Learn everything about with the following UX design tips:

 Have you ever noticed how certain pages will load really quickly when you’re browsing the internet, for no obvious reason?
 Well, there is an obvious reason actually.
-It’s call prerendering and frankly it’s pretty awesome.
+It’s called prerendering and frankly, it’s pretty awesome.
 To take the example from Google themselves, let’s say you’re reading a blog.
 A lot of people will click ‘next post’.
 So said blog can tell Google ‘hey, get the next page ready!’ before you even click it.
 That way, when you do eventually get around to moving on, it’s already prerendered, and loads instantly.
 The same thing works to really quickly load pages you visit a lot based on your local history.
 Pages you visit a lot, like Facebook or Placeit, will load really fast.

-While prerending seems like a tech advance to increase speed, it’s really not.
+While pretending seems like a tech advance to increase speed, it’s really not.
 The core idea can be replicated anywhere – know what your users want, and work to provide that before they ask for it.
 Which, actually moves us nicely along to our next tactic.

-Work ahead of the user
+2. Work Ahead of the User

 They work in advance using what they call optimistic actions.